Lavani: History and genres

 Traditionally, this genre of folk dance deals with different and varied subject matters such as society, religion and politics.
-The songs in 'Lavani' are mostly erotic in sentiment and the dialogues tend to be pungent in socio-political satire.
+The songs in 'Lavani' are mostly emotional in sentiment and the dialogues tend to be pungent in socio-political satire.
 Originally, it was used as a form of entertainment and morale booster to the tired soldiers.
 Lavani Songs, which are sung along with dance, are usually naughty and erotic in nature.
 It is believed their origin is in the Prakrit Gathas collected by Hala.
 The Nirguni Lavani (philosophical) and the Shringari Lavani (sensual) are the two types.
 The devotional music of the Nirguni cult is popular all over Malwa.